Microbreweries and the Craft Beer Culture in Quebec

 Old Quebec

-Nestled within historic walls, the 1608 brewery at Château Frontenac offers on-site brewed beers in an exceptional heritage setting.
+Nestled within historic walls, the 1608 brewery at Château Frontenac offers beers brewed on-site in an exceptional heritage setting.
 Accessible luxury.

 Pit Caribou

-Originating from the Magdalen Islands but with a strong presence in Quebec City, Pit Caribou offers characterful beers that tell tales of wind and salt.
-A must for bold craft enthusiasts.
+Coming from Îles-de-la-Madeleine but very present in Quebec, Pit Caribou offers characterful beers that tell of wind and salt.
+A must for fans of bold craft.

 Styles & Specialties

-From tropical IPA to imperial stout to summer wheat beer: Quebec City brewers explore all styles with a curiosity and rigor worthy of the best laboratories.
+From tropical IPA to imperial stout to summer wheat beer: Quebec brewers explore all styles with curiosity and rigor worthy of the best laboratories.

 Winter